liferay/liferay-screens/ios/Documentation/ForgotPasswordScreenlet.md

 ## Portal Configuration

-You have to allow users to requests new passwords in the portal.
-In order to do that, follow next instructions:
+To use the `ForgotPasswordScreenlet`, you must allow users to request new passwords in the portal.
+The next sections show you how to do this.

 ### Authentication Method

 Note that the authentication method configured in the portal can be different than that used by this screenlet.
-For example, it's *perfectly fine* to use `screenName` for sign in authentication, but allow users to recover their password using `email` authentication method.
+For example, it's *perfectly fine* to use `screenName` for sign in authentication, but allow users to recover their password using the `email` authentication method.

 ### Password Reset